-ACR 121 PRINCIPLES OF ELECTRICITY FOR HVACR 3 Hrs.
+PRINCIPLES OF ELECTRICITY FOR HVACR 3 Hrs.
+PREREQUISITE: None.
 This course is designed to provide the student with the basic knowledge of electrical theory and circuitry as it pertains to air conditioning and refrigeration.
-This course emphasizes safety, definitions, symbols, laws, circuits, and electrical test instruments.
+This course emphasizes safety, definition ons, symbols, FOR HVACR PREREQUISITE: None.
+This course is designed to provide the the basic knowledge of electrical theory as it pertains to air conditioning and ion. ools, laws, circuits, and electrical test instruments.
 Upon completion, the student should understand and be able to apply the basic principles of HVACR circuits and circuit components.

-ACR 122 HVACR ELECTRIC CIRCUITS PREREQUISITE: None.
-3 Hrs.
+ACR 122 HVACR ELECTRIC CIRCUITS 3 Hrs.
+PREREQUISITE: None.